prathamngundikere/Gamma/README.md

 # MediaPipe LLM Inference Android Demo

 This is given by Google sample.
 Here I am trying to add different kind of models and trying it out.
+In this project I have added 4 models in that two are 4bit and 2 are 8bit models.

 ### Overview